Montague Nuclear Power Plant

+Lovejoy went on to become President of Musicians United for Safe Energy (MUSE) which organized five nights of benefit concerts at Madison Square Garden in 1979, featuring artist such as Jackson Browne, Bonnie Raitt, Bruce Springsteen, James Taylor, Carly Simon, Crosby, Stills and Nash and a host of other music stars.
+MUSE also staged a 250,000 person rally on what later became Battery Park City in lower Manhattan.

 A total of 63 nuclear units were canceled in the USA between 1975 and 1980.
-Many nuclear plant proposals were no longer viable due to the downturn of electricity demand increases, significant cost and time overruns, and more complex regulatory requirements.
+Many nuclear plant proposals were no longer viable due to the downturn of electricity demand, significant cost and time overruns, and more complex regulatory requirements.
 Also, there was considerable public opposition to nuclear power in the US by this time.